arturryzhikh/SkyengApiDemo/README.md

 SkyengApiDemo is an app that allows people to search words and phrases and get their meanings in english and russian

-Additional line of information text about what the project does.
-Your introduction should be around 2 or 3 sentences.
-Don't go overboard, people won't read it.
-## Features

-## Prerequisites

-iOS 13+
-Swift 4+
-Xcode 12+

 ##Features
 App uses MVVM with DIY bindings
 Supports search in english and russian\